|

 Wednesday, the 17th of September 2003.

-The judges were Lord Justice Kay, Mr. Justice Silber
+The judges were Lord Justice Kay, Mr. Justice Silber and Mr. Justice Leveson.
+The Court

-and Mr. Justice Leveson.
-The Court was asked to overturn the murder
+was asked to overturn the murder conviction and substitute a verdict of

-conviction and substitute a verdict of manslaughter on the grounds of
+manslaughter on the grounds of provocation and/or diminished

-Michael Mansfield QC, appeared for the
+responsibility.
+Michael Mansfield QC,

 "disgracefully treated" by him and that this could have left her in